Developing revolutionary mitochondrial-targeted therapeutics

 Mitochondria Symbol

-Slow enzymatic release of H₂S at target within mitochondria, replenishing the substrate required for persulfidation
+mtH2SD enzymatic release of H₂S at target within mitochondria, replenishing the substrate required for persulfidation

 Ball and stick

-MTRX-mediated restoration of sulfide-signaling via persulfidation
+mtH2SD-mediated restoration of sulfide-signaling via protein S-persulfidation

 Muscle Symbol

-Mitochondrial dysfunction is reversed, disease progression is arrested.
+Mitochondrial dysfunction is reversed, disease progression is arrested

 Disclosed Pipeline